WATCH: We’ve finally got an official trailer for the adults-only Marilyn Monroe biopic

 “I want to tell the story of Norma Jeane as a central figure in a fairy-tale; an orphan child lost in the woods of Hollywood, being consumed by that great icon.”

-Just as the book faced some controversy for its racy sex scenes, the film has recently received an NC-17 rating — No One 17 and Under Admitted — from the Motion Picture Association for “some sexual content”.
+Just as the book faced some controversy for its racy sex scenes, the film has received an NC-17 rating — No One 17 and Under Admitted — from the Motion Picture Association for “some sexual content”.
 While Netflix has streamed its fair share of adult content in the past, Blonde is the first original title to warrant an adults-only rating.

 Speaking to Screen Daily, the director said Netflix “insisted” on hiring editor Tenet Jennifer Lame “to curb the excesses of the movie,” which includes a rape scene that featured in the original novel.
 Adamant that this biopic — that’s “critical of American sacred cows” — would not have come to be without the #MeToo movement.